vzexg-2/SocT/README.md

 # SocT
-SocT is only for testing a website durability to DDoS Attack.
+SocT is only for testing a website to handle a simple DoS Attack.

-With Cloudflare Bypass.
+With Cloudflare Bypass function, only for testing, do not use it for attacking random website.